-This question is getting harder and harder to answer, as the job market is changing fast.
-While with interview questions its best to be specific, with this question its best to be a little vague.
+This is one of the graduate interview questions that is getting harder and harder to answer as the job market is ever-changing.
+While with interview questions it's best to be specific, with this question it's best to be a little vague.
 What the employer is looking for with this question is commitment, they want to have an idea of your long-term plans and how this role and organisation fit into it.
 Ambition is also another thing they are looking for, they want to know if you have the desire and drive to progress.
 If you are applying for a graduate scheme, employers are looking for bright, driven and high achieving graduates who will contribute positively to their organisation.

 However, you will need to avoid being too unrealistic and over-ambitious, while at the same time not under-selling yourself and saying that you don’t know.

 Why should we hire you?